 - 1 lb campari tomatoes

-- 1.5 tbsp olive oil
+- 1 ½ tbsp olive oil

-- 1/2 tsp sea salt
+- ½ tsp sea salt

-Preheat oven to 450°F.
+- Preheat the oven to 450°F.

+- Bake for 15 minutes while the steak rests.
 Let cool for about 5 minutes before eating.

 The sear on this came out great.
 Once you have assembled your plate of sides you are ready to cut this bad boy and enjoy. let me know what you thought and how yours came out.